The case for personalization

 The same consumers that enjoy Netflix, Uber, and Amazon also eat out at restaurants.
 These internet-first brands provide intuitive, personalized experiences that consumers adore.
 The playbook is fairly simple: personalize experiences in-app, in-person, and online; send targeted communications; make recommendations based on past purchases; provide simple, useful, relevant marketing.
 The results are staggering:

-revenue growth resulting from targeted communications that are relevant and useful
+10-30% revenue growth resulting from targeted communications that are relevant and useful - McKinsey

-revenue shift over the next five years for the 15% of companies that get personalization right
+$800 billion revenue shift over the next five years for the 15% of companies that get personalization right - Boston Consulting Group

-increase in profits for increasing customer retention rates (with more personalized experiences)
+25-95% increase in profits for increasing customer retention rates (with more restaurant personalization experiences) - Harvard Business Review

 Furthermore, because consumers don’t differentiate between one type of business and another, they are moving beyond a mere preference for personalization.
 A new Accenture study found that 41% of consumers switched brands this year due to poor personalization and a lack of trust, resulting in a $756 billion dollar loss in the US alone.
 Consumers are increasingly demanding the same fantastic, personalized experiences in all they receive from one brand or sector, from all the rest.